-"Tonight, Jewish communities in Canada and around the world will welcome the beginning of Hanukkah, also known as the Festival of Lights.
+"At sunset today, Jewish communities in Canada and around the world will welcome the beginning of Hanukkah, the Festival of Lights.

-"On behalf of all Canadians, Sophie and I wish all those celebrating a happy and blessed Hanukkah.
+"On behalf of all Canadians, Sophie and I wish everyone celebrating a blessed and peaceful Hanukkah.

 "Chag Hanukkah Sameach."